 Not only do basements provide space for storage, the HVAC system, and possibly a recreation room, they also help your home store heat by acting as a thermal mass.
 However, in cold weather, uninsulated basements can get pretty cold, too, robbing you of up to 30% of your home’s heating energy.
 Cold winter drafts getting into your basement also contribute to higher heating bills and poor air quality.
 Yet, oddly enough, the key to insulating your basement lies in fixing a summertime problem.
 That’s when outside humidity and moisture steals into your basement, turning it into a dank, musty dungeon that can lead to mold and health problems.

-To insulate your basement effectively for year-round comfort, you have to moisture from getting in.
-To do that, you need to understand where the moisture comes from how to keep it out.
+To insulate your basement effectively for year-round comfort, you have to keep moisture from getting in.
+To do that, you need to understand where the moisture comes from and how to keep it out.

 Where Does the Moisture Come From?

 The bulk of the moisture entering your home sneaks in through drafts and air leaks.
 Basements, however, have the additional feature that most of them are made of concrete, which is porous.
 You might notice your basement feels more humid after rain storms or when snow melts.
 This is because water can also enter through the walls and floor by capillary action and by water vapor diffusion.
 Since basements are below ground, they tend to be cooler so water vapor that enters will be more likely to condense into liquid water.
 This is especially noticeable in during humid weather in summer when water vapor from outside enters and condenses everywhere, making the room damp for months.

 During the winter, the concrete walls of uninsulated basements get cold.
 Water vapor from inside the basement will condense on the cold walls and make them wet.

 Consequently, without both sealing drafts and blocking water vapor, any efforts at insulating the basement will just trap moisture inside the basement, which could damage your home’s structural members, your furnishings, and also provide a breeding ground for mold.